 Fair trade may be a movement to support farmers and laborers in achieving better trade conditions, but it’s also a system of organizations that label products and certify manufacturers.

 Because there isn’t a single entity that manages the production of fairly traded goods, there are multiple labels.
 By learning more about fair trade cooperatives and nonprofits, you’ll understand what’s behind each label and whether you care to choose one over another.

 Some of these nonprofits and cooperatives issue certifications to producers and brands who have proven they are facilitating just labor practices and adequate conditions for workers and artisans.
 Certified brands can leverage fair trade labels to attract consumers who value ethical and sustainable production — and also don’t mind paying a little extra.

 The fair trade industry covers a growing range of products, but the most common ones are coffee and chocolate.
 These two are the ones you’ll most likely see at the supermarket.
 Leaders in the movement also tend to focus on other foods and consumer products, such as bananas, tea, cotton and clothing.

 The qualities that separate these organizations are their legal statuses, organizational structures, histories, values, priorities and market shares.
 There are also subtle differences in what each organization considers fair trade.

 Here are the major players:

-Equal Exchange is the most dedicated to the cooperative structure that has defined the fair trade movement.
+The Equal Exchange team is the most dedicated to the cooperative structure that has defined the fair trade movement.
 Their co-op has more than 120 workers who are entitled to an equal stake and vote in the business.
 A vote from an executive director or board member is worth the same as one from a lower-level employee or farmer partner.
 The organization claims it is a “democratic worker co-operative,” meaning its workers are also owners and managers.